summeroff/prompting-guides/README.md

 - **Comprehensive Guide to AI Prompting: Tips and Tricks**: Community-sourced tips and tricks organized by categories like code development, productivity, and creative generation.

 ## How to View
-The site is live at: https://summeroff.github.io/prompting-guides/ (once deployed).
+The site is live at: https://summeroff.github.io/prompting-guides/ .

 ## Files
 - `index.html`: Landing page with links to the guides.